onzfonz/comp227/src/content/8/en/part8b.md

 }
 ```

-And now, by running `npm run dev`, we have a working, auto-reloading development environment for our project!
+And now, by running `npm run dev`, we have an auto-restarting development environment for our project!
+If you now make a change, you'll notice that the server restarts, which means we can make a change wait a second and then refresh our browser, and we'll see the changes.

 </div>